allianz/ng-aquila/projects/ng-aquila/src/message/message.md

 When using a closable message please set an `aria-label` on the close button via the `closeButtonLabel` property.
 If you don't set the `aria-label` explicitly it will have **'Close dialog'** as default value.
 As the default is in English, in almost all cases you should explicitly set the label.

-When displaying notificaions we recommend that you use `aria-live` combined with the [LiveAnnouncer](https://material.angular.io/cdk/a11y/api) in order to be accessibility compliant.
+When displaying notifications we recommend that you use `aria-live` combined with the [LiveAnnouncer](https://material.angular.io/cdk/a11y/api) in order to be accessibility compliant.

 <!-- example(message-closable) -->